 - 1. Configure the total number of virtual circuits allowed on the system.
-This is specified on the X.25 license. - 2.
-Add device drivers to each adapter to be used.
+This is specified on the X.25 license. - Add device drivers to each adapter to be used.
 If you use the IBM 2-Port Multiprotocol PCI Adapter, you must add the hdlc device driver.
-Otherwise, you must add the twd device driver. - 3.
+Otherwise, you must add the twd device driver.
+If you use XOT or XOL, you must add the XOT or XOL drivers, respectively. - 3.
 Add X.25 ports to each of the adapter's physical ports. - 4.
 Change the configuration parameters on any ports where the settings must be different from the defaults. - 5.
 Add COMIO emulation to any of the X.25 ports where this is required.
 Refer to Managing COMIO Emulation . - 6.
 Add TCP/IP support to any of the X.25 ports where this is required.
 Refer to Managing TCP/IP Configuration . - 7.
 Start Triple-X PAD if it is used on the system.
 Refer to Managing the Triple-X PAD .